Craft Production → Mass Production → Lean Production,

 3) Redesign Work for Flow and Quality

-• Create standard work: Clear definitions of “done,” checklists, job aids, and built-in quality checks.
+• Reduce handoffs: Combine steps into skill-building teams or groups that handle the whole process from start to finish.rk: Clear definitions of “done,” checklists, job aids, and built-in quality checks.

 4) Upgrade Skills and Roles

-• Move away from “10 micro-specialists” to multi-skilled associates who can complete multiple steps and make informed decisions.
+• Move away from “10 micro-specialists” to multi-skilled workers who can do several steps and make smart decisions.

 • Provide targeted training (Lean fundamentals, problem-solving, domain knowledge).

-• Establish coaching and daily huddles—managers become obstacle removers, not just schedulers.
+• Set up coaching and daily meetings, with managers acting as problem solvers, not just schedulers.

 5) Build Daily Management & Visual Controls